forestgrape/coronavirus/index.md

     * Sections about observed spreading events in food production factories and airplanes.
 - 1.11.
 [Strategy](./7_social/controlling.md#strategy) and [On Numbers](./8_data/monitoring.md#on-numbers) sections, where I give my point of view how to tackle Covid and for actions at different incidence levels.
 - 31.10.
 [Detect Monitor Out of Bounds](./monitor_and_control.md#detect-monitor-out-of-bounds) in the extended section [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) describes how to check estimates in the past: The current death rate multiplied by 400 (inverse fatality) should be about the case estimated a few weeks ago.
 - 28.10. (only summaries available) Early results from [Spread Analyses](5_epidemiological/spread_analyses.md) show that the Covid-19 transmission probability increases with the amount of air exchanged between people.
 Air exchange is high when indoors (either heated or air-conditioned) and at increased breathing (high altitude, sport, singing).
 This strongly indicates that [aerosol](./5_epidemiological/transmission.md#summary-airborne-transmission) transmission plays a key role.
-Thus good ventilation, less populated and good and clean mask help indoors and being outside with some distance is safe.
+Thus good ventilation, less populated and good and clean mask help indoors and being outdoors with some distance is safe.
     > During the summer droplet transmission seemed most important, because of Covid-19 waves in regions where the sun was high combined with some research indicating that aerosol transmission is rare in humid and warm settings.
 Steep increase in Europa as climate cooled in October 2020 combined with extensive droplet preventions in place questioned the dominance of droplet transmission.
 Reconsideration and a detailed look show: The Covid waves, when the sun is high, occurred/occur either in hot areas and are well explained by air-conditioning or by high altitude:
     * Air-conditioning: Brazil, Middle East and Southern US (in California noteworthy is the difference between hot Los Angeles and temperate San Francisco)
     * High altitudes which means cold nights and increased breathing: La Paz in Bolivia, Quito in Ecuador and Bogota in Columbia or at high altitude combined with heat: Mexico City and currently (28.10.) in Kenya.